SPORTAVIA AVION-PLANEUR RF4D

 Key Takeaways:

-• The Sportavia RF4D gained significant recognition in 1969 when Mira Slovak flew it across the Atlantic to win a prize in the Daily Mail Air Race.
+• The Sportavia RF4D, an all-wood, single-seat aircraft, gained significant recognition in 1969 after Mira Slovak flew it across the Atlantic to win a prize in the Daily Mail Air Race.

-• This all-wood, single-seater aircraft is fully aerobatic and uniquely combines the characteristics of both a sailplane and a small powered sportplane.
+• Rated fully aerobatic, the aircraft uniquely combines the flight characteristics of a sailplane with those of a small powered sportplane.

-• It features a single, manually retractable main landing wheel and is powered by a 40-hp Volkswagen engine, achieving a top speed of 122 mph and a range of 422 miles.
+• It features a single, manually retractable main landing wheel, a steerable tailwheel, and is powered by a 40-hp Volkswagen engine.

 See a mistake?
 Contact us.